 Parish Councils have a wide range of discretionary powers (but very few duties).
-These can include the provision of recreation grounds, public open spaces and recreational facilities; the provision of shelters and seats, litter and dog bins, allotments, community centres, public buildings and village halls catering for a wide range of activities, the giving of grants to local community organisations and the power to acquire and maintain land for public open spaces and amenity.
-In conjunction with the Highways authority (in Suffolk this is SCC) it can work to improve highways and parking facilities.
-Most importantly it has a legal right to be notified of any planning application made for a site within the MPC area and to have its comments taken into consideration by the local planning authority (ESC).
+In 2023, as a result of having 14 elected Councillors and a Cilca Qualified Clerk, the Parish Council agreed unanimously to adopt the Power of Competence, which makes governance arrangements simpler when making key decisions.
+These The Parish Council can mek decision on include the provision of recreation grounds, management of public open spaces and recreational facilities; the provision of shelters and seats, litter and dog bins, allotments, community centres, public buildings and village halls catering for a wide range of activities, the giving of grants to local community organisations and the power to acquire and maintain land for public open spaces and amenity.
+In conjunction with the Suffolk County Council Highways authority, (in Suffolk this is SCC) itMPC can work promotete improvements to highways and parking facilities.
+Most importantly it has a legal right to be notified of any planning applications made for a site within the MPC area and to have its comments taken into consideration by the local planning authority, East Suffolk Council (ESC).

-One of MPC's most important responsibilities is the management, maintenance and improvement of its community assets; namely the playing fieldRecreation Ground in on Melton Road and the adjoining Burkes Woodwoodland.
-Both these These important facilities have been in Council ownership since the 1950s, and provide very well used facilities for sport and recreation.
-In the Spring of 2021 ESC divested 21 parcels of land to MPC including the Beresford Drive play area, Hall Farm Road Sports Ground, now the Jubilee Green, the woodland adjoining Burkes wood and an area of land by the river Deben.
+One of MPC's most important responsibilities is the management, maintenance and improvement of its community assets; namely the Recreation Ground on Melton Road and the adjoining woodland, Jubilee Park at Hall Farm, Bredfield Playpark and the Pavilion.
+These important facilities have been in Council ownership since the 1950s, and provide very well used facilities for sport and recreation.
+In the Since the divestment of 21 parcels of land in the Spring of 2021.-ESC divested 21 parcels of land to MPMPC has continued to invest heavily to improve the facilities especially at including the Beresford Drive play area.
+Hall Farm Road Sports Ground, now the Jubilee Green, the woodland adjoining Burkes wood and an area of land by the river Deben.
+In the coming year, we plan to develop and improve the playpark at Beresford Drive and ......